-- 28.3.2 The maximum vacation payoff for a fiscal year Bargaining Unit Faculty Member is 44 days or 352 hours. - 28.3.3 A fiscal year Bargaining Unit Faculty Member who changes to an academic year appointment will be paid for accrued but unused vacation hours up to the maximum payoff, effective with the change to the academic year appointment. - 28.3.4 When the University closes for the four work days between the paid holidays of Christmas and New Year's Day, Members with a fiscal appointment will receive two days of paid winter leave and will either work or use vacation hours for the other two days.
+- 28.3.2 The maximum vacation payoff for a fiscal year Bargaining Unit Faculty Member is 30 days or 240 hours effective January 1, 2019. - 28.3.3 A fiscal year Bargaining Unit Faculty Member who changes to an academic year appointment will be paid for accrued but unused vacation hours up to the maximum payout, within thirty days of the effective date of the change to the academic year appointment. - 28.3.4 If the University closes for all of the business days between the paid holidays of Christmas and New Year's Day, Members with a fiscal appointment will receive two days of paid winter leave and will either work or use vacation hours for the other days.
 The University recognizes that Members may elect to work off campus during this period. - 28.4 Sick Leave Accrual Rates.
 Bargaining Unit Faculty Members with fiscal appointments earn 10 hours (1.25 days) of sick leave per month.
 Academic year Members earn 45 hours (5.625 days) of sick leave for each of the Fall and Spring Semesters and an additional 30 hours (3.75 days) of sick leave when they teach full time (12 credit hours) during the Summer.
 For teaching less than 12 credit hours in the summer, sick leave is pro-rated (3 credit hours = 7.5 hours of sick leave; 4 credit hours = 10 hours of sick leave; 6 credit hours = 15 hours; etc.).
 Sick leave accumulates with no limit to the number of hours of sick leave which may be accrued by a Bargaining Unit Faculty Member.
 When on leave without pay pursuant to Section 30.7, Members do not accrue sick leave.